Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 4: Submit the Form

 Submit the filing fee and form to each Town or City Clerk where the business will operate.
-A physical certificate will be provided upon filing.
+Upon filing, a physical certificate will be provided.

 Corporation, Limited Liability Company, Limited Partnership